Futarasan shrine: Overview

 The precincts of the shrine include eight peaks of the Nikkō Mountains (Mt.
 Nantai, Mt.
 Nyōhō, Mt.
 Tarō, Mt.
 Oku-Shirane, Mt.
 Maeshirane, Mt.
 Omanago, Mt.
 Komanako, Mt.Akanagi) as well as the Kegon Falls.
 It covers 3,400 hectares, which is second only to the Ise Grand Shrine in area.
 The main shrine is located to the west of Nikkō Tōshō-gū where it was relocated to in 1617.
-The current shrine buildings date from that reconstruction, and 11 buildings in the complex, including the Honden, Haiden are designated as national Important Cultural Properties.
+The current shrine buildings date from that reconstruction.
+11 buildings in the complex, including the Honden, Haiden are designated as national Important Cultural Properties.

 The Middle Shrine is located on the shore of Lake Chuzenji.
-It was built in 1096; the current buildings were reconstructed in 1699.
+It was built in 1096.
+The current buildings were reconstructed in 1699.
 Seven buildings in the complex including the main shrine are designated as national Important Cultural Properties.
 The Oku-no-miya is located at the summit of Mount Nantai and was founded in 782.
 Archaeologists have found relics and ritual instruments from the Nara period confirming the site's age, and many of these artifacts have been designated national Important Cultural Properties.